19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/5th Level Spells.md

 |   9 | [Finger of Death](Finger%20of%20Death.md) |                                               |
 |  10 | [Hold Creature](Hold%20Creature.md)       |                                               |

-Optional: Randomly generate what spells a PC knows.
+At character creation, players have the option to randomly generate what spells a PC knows.
 Roll a d2 for the column and a d10 for the row.
 Reroll on a null entry.